-NYSDOT established the initial statewide pavement and bridge condition performance targets on May 20, 2018.
-The ITCTC agreed to support the initial NYSDOT statewide targets on September 11, 2018 via Resolution 2018-05: Supporting New York State Department of Transportation's Targets for Performance Measures Related to Bridge and Pavement Conditions and System and Freight Performance.
-On December 16, 2022 NYSDOT reported a new set of targets for Bridge and Pavement Condition and for System Performance and Freight.
-The ITCTC agreed to continue to support the updated NYSDOT targets on April 18, 2023 via Resolution 23-04: Supporting New York State Department Of Transportation's Updated Targets For Performance Measures Related To Bridge And Pavement Conditions and System and Freight Performance - see table that follows.
+NYSDOT established the statewide pavement and bridge condition performance targets in the table below on May 20, 2018.
+The ITCTC agreed to support the NYSDOT statewide targets on September 11, 2018 via Resolution 2018-05: Supporting New York State Department of Transportation's Targets for Performance Measures Related to Bridge and Pavement Conditions and System and Freight Performance.